Cass County, Texas

 Cass County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 28,454.
 The county seat is Linden.
-The county was named for United States Senator Lewis Cass (D-Michigan), who favored the U.S. annexation of Texas in the mid-19th century.
+The county was named for Lewis Cass, a United States Senator representing Michigan who favored the U.S. annexation of Texas in the mid-19th century.

 History

-Cass County was formed in 1846 from sections of Bowie County.
-It was named for Lewis Cass, a U.S. Senator from Michigan who had favored the annexation of Texas to the United States.
+Cass County was formed in 1846 from sections of Bowie County and houses some outskirts of Texarkana.
+It was named for Lewis Cass, a U.S. Senator from Michigan who had favored the annexation of Texas to the United States and became the first presidential candidate to win the state.

 The county was originally developed by planters for cotton plantations.
 By 1860, the majority of the population were enslaved African Americans.
 After the war, freedmen worked largely as tenant farmers and sharecroppers into the early 20th century.
 Black residents faced violence and discrimination in Cass County, which was the location of nine lynchings, the fifth-highest total among Texas' 254 counties.

-From 1861 to 1871, this county was known as Davis County, after Jefferson Davis, the president of the Confederate States of America.
-(It should not be confused with the still extant Jeff Davis County in West Texas.)
+From 1861 to 1871, this county was known as Davis County, after Jefferson Davis, the president of the Confederate States of America, as opposed to Jeff Davis County in West Texas.